eProsima/Integration-Service-docs/docs/index.rst

     topics:
         chatter: { type: std_msgs/String, route: {from: ros2, to: dds} }

-The versatility of *eProsima Integration-Service* is that it offers the possibilty to operate different translations by only changing the configuration file.
+The versatility of *eProsima Integration-Service* is that it offers the possibility to operate different translations by only changing the configuration file.
 For example, by changing
 the specified middlewares, one can obtain an instance which translates between *WebSocket+JSON*